 Lifestyle Health I: LHLT 5000 (3 SCH FALL)

 The first course introduces students to the relationship between lifestyle and health, specifically the role of lifestyle interventions in the management of chronic diseases.
 Students will identify and assess key psychosocial factors that influence behavior and ability to adopt health-promoting lifestyle habits.
 The final portion of the course will examine nutrition research with regards to prevention and management of diseases and offers practical dietary solutions to promote optimal health.
 Throughout the program, the focus will be on providing evidence-based information and resources that can be used in a patient centered healthcare practice.

 Lifestyle Health II: LHLT 5001 (3 SCH SPRING)

 The second course will examine key lifestyle variables that influence health including physical activity, smoking, sleep, and stress.
-Specific attention will be given to effective, research-based strategies for engaging patients/clients in positive behaviors such as regular physical activity, smoking cessation and cessation maintenance.
+Specific attention will be given to effective, research-based strategies for engaging patients/clients in positive behaviors such as regular physical activity, stress management, smoking cessation and cessation maintenance.
 Students will examine the role of sleep disturbances on health and identify the distinct physical consequences of acute versus chronic stress.
 The certificate program will conclude in a capstone experience designed to integrate the information and skills gained from Lifestyle Health I and II and apply knowledge to a real world, case based scenario.